 Is Frisia the cradle of all Germanic peoples?

 And, trying to understand the language geneticists use, is like decoding The Matrix.
 Therefore, people easily risk copying existing texts on the web.
-We recall Dawkins (1976) that this is exactly how memes behave; an idea or a (cultural) concept replicating itself through the minds of people.
-Like the present one that the G5 network is responsible for COVID-19.
+We recall Dawkins (1976) that this is exactly how memes behave.
+An idea or a (cultural) concept replicating itself through the minds of people.
+Like the present one, which says that the G5 network is responsible for COVID-19.
 Before you know it, everybody starts believing it.
 Identical to how our selfish genes operate.
 In today’s language of policy makers and news reporters, memeing is called framing.
 Yeah, you got it, by now.

-Direct cause for us to take a closer look at the ‘Frisian branch’, was the recent post this summer ‘Genetic Maps of Europe’ of blog The Dockyards.
-That post, however, turned out to be a replication (indeed, a meme) of the information available on the community platform Eupedia which has a separate section on the genetics of Europe.
-Sadly, no useful specific references at Eupedia either, albeit their presentation is quite impressive.
-So, we descended further down the Hole, in search of sources upon which this so-called Frisian-branch-theory was based.
-Browsing for “Germanic DNA” we found mostly more or less replicating texts, saying this genetic group was (proto-) Germanic, that it originates at the shores of the Netherlands and of northwest Germany, and that is about 2.500 years old.
+Direct cause for us to take a closer look at the ‘Frisian branch’, was the recent post ‘Genetic Maps of Europe’ of blog The Dockyards this summer.
+That post, however, turned out to be a replication (indeed, a meme) of the information available on the community platform Eupedia, which has a separate section on the genetics of Europe.
+Sadly, no useful specific references at Eupedia either, albeit their visual presentation is quite impressive.
+So, we descended further down the Hole.
+In search of sources upon which this so-called Frisian-branch-theory was based.
+Browsing for ‘Germanic DNA‘ we found mostly more or less replicating texts, saying this genetic group was (proto-) Germanic, that it originates at the shores of the Netherlands and of northwest Germany, and that is about 2.500 years old.
 Indeed, a meme or frame.
 But what was the veracity?
 Or better, what was least wrong?

 We continued following the White Rabbit.
 Trying to leave the countless web parrots behind us, and with great awe and reverence we, humble hikers, explored articles of genetic science.
 Below is what we found.
 When, however, you are the type who prefers to remain in blissful ignorance, this is the moment to stop reading this post, and swallow the blue pill.